nickserv/danamccurdy.com/_posts/2019-05-13-an-end-to-seeking.md

 ---
 More and more,
 I am realizing
-that there IS no destination,
+that there is no destination,
 beyond experiencing fully
 where I already am.